tslever/Tom_Levers_Public_Git_Repository/TomLeversRPackage/README.md

 Per "Files" at https://style.tidyverse.org/files.html, "Avoid using special characters in file names - stick with numbers, letters, -, and _.
-Good
-fit_models.R"
+Good fit_models.R"

 Per "Syntax",
-"Variable and function names should use only lowercase letters, numbers, and _.
-Use underscores (_) (so called snake case) to separate words within a name.
+"Variable and function names should use only lowercase letters, numbers, and \_.
+Use underscores (\_) (so called snake case) to separate words within a name.
-Good
-day_one"
+Good: day_one"